-Meningitis refers to the life-threatening inflammation of the meninges–the structures found at the vertebral canal and skull enclosing the brain and spinal cord.
+Meningitis is a life-threatening inflammation of the meninges, the protective membranes surrounding the brain and spinal cord within the skull and vertebral canal.
 It is most commonly caused by infectious organisms such as bacteria and viruses and less frequently caused by fungi and parasites.

 Risk factors for meningitis include extremes in age, those who live in community settings such as dormitories or military bases, immunosuppression, and not being vaccinated against meningitis.